 Maybe the only hole worth mentioning here was the eighteenth.
 From the tee, you can see a small stone bridge, seemingly modeled after the Swilcan Bridge at St Andrews.
 Checking the card, we also noticed that the distance was similar to Tom Morris (the 18th at the Old Course), so I decided to play it the same way- 3 wood off the tee and a full wedge just left of the hole.
 But unlike my putt on Tom Morris so many years before, this time I made the putt- our only birdie of the day.

 Regardless of the disappointing back nine, Carey Island is a ton of fun to play, and we would really recommend playing at least the front when you are in Kuala Lumpur.
+It was an absolute highlight of our golfing through Malayasia journey!
 And, if there is another person on the planet that has played both CIGC and Riverwood, please let us know- we would absolutely love to buy you a beer!